 Show off your team-working skills to best advantage

-In the March 2015 Graduate Careers supplement from Physics World magazine, Margaret Harris explores the findings of a recent survey that asked physics students to share their career concerns and aspirations.
+A physics Master's degree provides multiple pathways to successful (and fun) careers, but is it for you?
+In the October 2015 Graduate Careers supplement from Physics World magazine, Alaina G Levine weighs up the pros and cons.
 Plus all the latest graduate vacancies.
 Download your free PDF now.

 See also our previous graduate careers supplements in Physics World: